The Government of Yukon hires an articling student every year. During the student's term, they:

 What are the employee benefits?

-- Maximum of $1,000 towards the cost of travel to Whitehorse for the start of articles.
+- A maximum of $1,000 towards the cost of travel to Whitehorse for the start of articles.

 - The government pays the cost of the Professional Legal Training Course.